-School hours are from 8:50 a.m. to 3:28 p.m. for students.
-Supervision cannot be provided for students before 8:20 a.m.; therefore, students arriving prior to 8:20 a.m. will be required to attend the morning study program.
-The day begins promptly at 8:50 a.m. and ends at 3:28 p.m.
+School hours are from 8:15 a.m. to 2:53 p.m. for students.
 Students on the permanent pick-up call list will be released as students are dismissed to the buses.

-Students will be dismissed at the end of the school day at approximately 3:28 p.m. immediately following the afternoon announcements and in the following order: students on the parent pick-up list; students on the daily call list; bus riders; walkers; athletes; and students staying for after school tutoring or clubs.
-If you intend to pick your child up early, you must arrive prior to 3:15 to sign out your student with proper identification.
-A student will not be released without proper parent/guardian identification.
-If you do not arrive prior to 3:15, your child will be placed on the daily call list.
+Students will be dismissed at the end of the school day at approximately 2:53 p.m. immediately following the afternoon announcements and in the following order: students on the parent pick-up list; students on the daily call list; bus riders; walkers; athletes; and students staying for after school tutoring or clubs.

 The Chesapeake School Board expects all students to dress in a manner appropriate for the promotion of learning.
 Student appearance shall not be disrespectful, indecent, dangerous to the health and welfare of students, or disruptive to the school environment.
 Listed below are general guidelines for HOMS students to follow:

-- Students whose dress is considered contrary to good hygiene, a distraction to other students, or in any way disruptive to the learning process will be required to meet the school division’s standards for dress and appearance and shall be disciplined in accordance with the Chesapeake City Public School’s Student Code of Conduct.
+- Students whose dress is considered contrary to good hygiene or in any way disruptive to the learning process will be required to meet the school division’s standards for dress and appearance and shall be disciplined in accordance with the Chesapeake City Public School’s Student Code of Conduct.